peterhinch/micropython-async/PRIMITIVES.md

 exception to the coro in a special way: cancellation is deferred until the coro is next scheduled.
 This mechanism works with nested coros.
 However there is a limitation.
-If a coro issues `await uasyncio.sleep(secs)` or `uasyncio.sleep_ms(ms)` scheduling will not occur until the time has elapsed.
+If a coro issues `await uasyncio.sleep(secs)` or `await uasyncio.sleep_ms(ms)` scheduling will not occur until the time has elapsed.
 This introduces latency into cancellation which matters in some use-cases.
-There are other potential sources of latency in the form of slow code.
+Other potential sources of latency take the form of slow code.
 `uasyncio` has no mechanism for verifying when cancellation has actually occurred.
-This library provides solutions.
+The `asyn.py` library provides solutions in the form of two classes.

-Cancellation is supported by two classes, `Cancellable` and `NamedTask`.
-The `Cancellable` class allows the creation of named groups of anonymous tasks which may be cancelled as a group.
-This awaits completion of cancellation of all tasks in the group.
+These are `Cancellable` and `NamedTask`.
+The `Cancellable` class allows the creation of named groups of tasks which may be cancelled as a group; this awaits completion of cancellation of all tasks in the group.

 The `NamedTask` class enables a task to be associated with a user supplied name, enabling it to be cancelled and its status checked.
 Cancellation optionally awaits confirmation of completion.

-For cases where cancellation latency is of concern `asyn.py` offers a `sleep` function which provides a delay which reduces latency.
+For cases where cancellation latency is of concern `asyn.py` offers a `sleep` function which provides a delay with reduced latency.

 ## 4.1 Coro sleep